wp-plugins/wp-spamshield/readme.txt

 * Minor update to the translation files.
 * Added new filters to the spam blocking algorithm.
 * Improved some of the filters in the spam blocking algorithm.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.6.4 =
 *released 12/30/14*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.6.3 =
 *released 12/21/14*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.6.2 =
 *released 12/18/14*

 * Improved some of the filters in the spam blocking algorithm.
 * Increased minimum required WordPress version to 3.6.
 It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.1) for security and functionality.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.6.1 =
 *released 12/15/14*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.6 =
 *released 12/11/14*

 * Added a compatibility fix to prevent certain conflicting plugins from triggering duplicate emails to be sent by the contact form.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.5.9 =
 *released 11/23/14*

 * Improved some of the filters in the spam blocking algorithm.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.5.8 =
 *released 11/13/14*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.5.7 =
 *released 11/05/14*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.5.6 =
 *released 10/23/14*

 * Fixed a bug that caused some legitimate comments to be rejected on comment sub-pages if the site was using the option to break comments into pages but not using permalinks.
 * Minor update to the Dutch Translation (nl_NL).
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.5.5 =
 *released 09/24/14*